 Official studies show that stem cell therapy’s benefit can take several weeks to take effect, and the results can last as long as six months, possibly more.
 The majority of stem cell therapy results you’ll read about today are derived mostly from anecdotal evidence.
 Should you decide to give it a try, stem cell therapy will set you back at least $2,000 and possibly more.

 Acupuncture: Formerly the “wu-wu” medicine of the medical world, acupuncture is more widely respected and practiced than ever before.
 Many traditional veterinary practices are now applying it to integrative medicine therapies for dogs and cats with pain management needs.

 You’ll find a complete explanation of how acupuncture works in pets, by hopping over to our Tripawd Talk Radio discussion with veterinary acupuncturist Dr. Nell Ostermeier, DVM, CVA (IVAS) a Certified Veterinary Acupuncturist and co-owner of Lombard Animal Hospital in Portland, Oregon.
 Meanwhile, according to Wyatt’s vet:

 “Acupuncture may help provide some relief from arthritis pain.
 The research to support the effects of acupuncture in treating arthritis pain is limited and conflicting, but many owners and veterinarians feel that they see improvement with the use of acupuncture when combined with other methods of arthritis management.

-There are many ways to manage Tripawd arthritis pain, these are just a few that were presented to us when Wyatt Ray got treated at Colorado State University recently.
+There are many ways to manage arthritis in Tripawds, these are just a few that were presented to us when Wyatt Ray got treated at Colorado State University recently.
 Since every Tripawd has a different health history, there is no one-size-fits all approach.
 If you suspect your hero is hurting, talk to your vet and consider another opinion too.
 Getting informed about all your options is the best way to help your three-legged dog or cat live a long, healthy and pain-free life on three legs.